easydns/chapps/README.md

 ```

 As with the quota policy, the logic used is inherently conservative.
-If a user has no entry in the `users` table, that user will not be
+If a customer has no entry in the `users` table, that customer will
-able to send mail (even though they have authenticated).
-If a user is
+not be able to send mail (even though they have authenticated).
+If a
-trying to send an email from an address (the `sender` address) which
+customer is trying to send an email from an address (the `sender`
-has a domain string (everything after the @ sign) which does not
+address) which has a domain string (everything after the @ sign) which
-appear in the `domains` table, or for which that user lacks a join
+does not appear in the `domains` table, or for which that user lacks a
-record in `domain_user`, the email will be denied.
+join record in `domain_user`, the email will be denied.

-In practice, this will mean that when a new email customer signs up,
+In practice, this will mean that when a new customer signs up,
 the domain(s) included in that service agreement should be added to
 the `domains` table.
 Any users which are authorized to send email
 appearing to originate from that domain should be added to the `users`